 The allure of the mysterious Northeast Passage has captivated adventurers for centuries.
-Its Russian-controlled waters are steeped in history and mystery, while abundant wildlife is found along its remote shores.
+Its Russian-controlled waters are steeped in history and mystery, while abundant wildlife is found along the remote shores.
 Only a handful of passenger vessels have ever completed a transit of this waterway, but recent changes in the summer sea ice conditions mean that it is now possible for a brief time each summer.
 In 2017, we fulfilled our long held ambition of completing a successful Northeast Passage double transit.
-We are excited to once again be running this geographical odyssey from Anadyr to Murmansk in 2020.
+We are excited to once again be running this geographical odyssey from Anadyr to Murmansk in 2019.
 Join us as we trace the route of legendary Polar explorer Adolf Erik Nordenskiold, navigate narrow fiords, search for unique wildlife, glimpse into the past and experience the warmth of Arctic hospitality in local villages.

-The vast shallow waters north of Russia, protected by the expansive sea ice that covers the region for most of the year, are a refuge for many Arctic species; Polar Bears roam throughout but there are especially large concentrations on the reserves of Wrangel Island and Franz Josef Land.
+The vast shallow waters north of Russia, protected by the expansive sea ice that covers the region for most of the year, are a refuge for many Arctic species, Polar Bears roam throughout but there are especially large concentrations on the reserves of Wrangel Island and Franz Josef Land.
 During our voyage we travel through the ranges of the Pacific, Laptev and Atlantic Walrus and there is the opportunity to encounter these iconic tooth walkers in large haulouts.
 The triumvirate of Arctic gulls - Ivory, Sabine's and the elusive Ross's Gulls all breed on the shores of the Northeast Passage and there are good opportunities to see all three.
-While Bowhead, Beluga and Narwhal Whales all call these waters home and our naturalists will be keeping close watch.
+Bowhead, Beluga and Narwhal all call these waters home and our naturalists will be keeping close watch.

-Our vessel Spirit of Enderby was built for navigating passages like this and her sister ship (Akademik Shokalskiy) participated in a Soviet convoy in the late 1980s and has completed the journey unassisted.
 We invite you to join us on an historic journey to discover High Arctic landscapes that few people have witnessed, enjoy wildlife and wilderness experiences that until now have been the preserve of a few High Arctic explorers and researchers.

 Pre/Post cruise transfers, all on board ship accommodation with meals and all expedition shore excursions.